natenka/pyneng-book-en/docs/source/book/17_serialization/1_csv.rst

     "sw3","Cisco","3650","Liverpool, Better str"
     "sw4","Cisco","3650","London, Best str"

 Now all values are quoted.
-And because the model number is given as a string in original list, it is quoted here as well.
+And because model number is given as a string in original list, it is quoted here as well.

-Besides writerow() method, the writerows() method is supported.
+Besides writerow() method, writerows() method is supported.
 It accepts any iterable object.

 So, previous example can be written this way (csv_writerows.py file):